 10) Foods High in Vitamin C

-Vitamin C will keep your stress in check and your adrenals balanced.
+Vitamin C will keep you stress in check and your adrenals balanced.
 It will also contribute to the formation of baby’s skin, hair, and nails.
-Our favorites are cauliflower, red bell peppers, camu camu powder, and papaya.
+My favorites are cauliflower, red bell peppers, camu camu powder, and papaya.

 Now on to Supplements!

 3) Greens Complex

 Greens complex is loaded with greens that are exceptionally high in chlorophyll, which oxygenate the blood and increase energy production.
 If you get a greens complex that has a bit of chlorella in it too, you will get a jump start on creating “clean and filtered” breast milk.

 4) Vitamin D